 How debt management plans work.
 For a debt management plan to work, you must have some disposable income beyond what you need to cover your living expenses.
 If you agree to the repayment plan, typically, you will make one payment per month or per paycheck to the credit counseling agency (or you may have the amount deposited directly).
 The credit counseling agency deposits your payments into a trust account.
 The agency pays your creditors from the trust account, and pays itself the fee for its service.
 A plan is likely to last from three to five years, depending on your debts and your income.

 Things to watch out for with debt management plans.
 Companies offering debt management plans often bill themselves as credit counselors.
 Some are legitimate nonprofit credit counseling agencies, many are not.
-Among other things, some companies offering these types of plans:
+Among other things, some debt relief service companies offering these types of plans:

 Before considering a debt management plan, make sure you are dealing with a legitimate nonprofit credit counseling agency, explore all of your other options first, get everything in writing, and follow-up with your creditors to make sure they are getting paid on time.
-(Get tips for avoiding financial trouble.)
+(Read about the pros and cons of debt management plans.)

 Bankruptcy is a process that's designed to help people either eliminate their debts or repay them under the protection of the bankruptcy court.
 Most bankruptcies fall under the categories of "liquidation" (Chapter 7) or "reorganization" (Chapter 13).

-If you’re considering filing for bankruptcy, read a good self-help book or consult with a bankruptcy attorney.
+If you're considering filing for bankruptcy, consider talking to a bankruptcy attorney.